Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Anna Tronova, Shutterstock

-Afghan Hounds are also fiercely independent so they may be resistant to training.
-They especially don’t do well with harsh punishment, so if you become frustrated in the process, they are actually less likely to obey.
-They are hard-headed and can even be timid in nature.
+Afghan Hounds are also fiercely independent, and they may be resistant to training.
+They especially don’t do well with harsh punishment, so if you become frustrated in the process, they are less likely to obey.
+They are hard-headed and can even be timid.
 They aren’t good with smaller animals due to their prey drive, and they don’t like listening to basic commands.
-Once this floppy-eared dog is free, good luck getting them to come back.
+However, they’re affectionate with their owners.

 7. Sussex Spaniel